-A "blood moon" happens when Earth's moon is in full eclipse.
-While it has no special astronomical significance, the view in the sky is striking as the usually whiteish moon becomes red or ruddy-brown.
-The next "blood moon" will happen during the total lunar eclipse of Jan.
-31, which will be visible from parts of North America, Australia, the Pacific and Asia.
+A "blood moon" happens when Earth's moon is in a total lunar eclipse.
+While it has no special astronomical significance, the view in the sky is striking as the usually whitish moon becomes red or ruddy brown.

 Lunar eclipses can only happen during a full moon, when the sun fully illuminates the surface.
-Usually a full moon has no eclipse because the moon orbits in a slightly different plane than the Earth and the sun do.
+Usually, a full moon has no eclipse because the moon orbits in a slightly different plane than the Earth and the sun.
 However, at times the planes coincide.
 Earth passes in between the moon and the sun and cuts off the sunlight, causing an eclipse.

 During a full eclipse, however, something spectacular happens.
 The moon is fully in Earth's shadow.
 At the same time, a little bit of light from Earth's sunrises and sunsets (on the disk of the planet) falls on the surface of the moon.
 Because the light waves are stretched out, they look red.
 When this red light strikes the moon's surface, it also appears red.